JorgeLGonzalez/dungeon_crawl_p2p/src/player/README.md

 8. In this second case, the `stop_moving` system will remove `MoveThrottle`.
 9. Whether the throttle finished and the player is still pressing the key, or the player released the key and pressed it (or another move key), the next `PlayerMoveIntentEvent` will be sent.
 10. And in this case `handle_move_intent` will turn it into a `PlayerMoveEvent` (or an attack etc)

+#### Other Key Inputs

+For other key inputs, we mainly want to register a single keystroke, which would normally work by checking `just_released`.
+However, in multi-player WebAssembly, this does not work very well, with keystrokes often going undetected.
+So we use a `single_press` function that resets they key state when it is pressed.

+This strategy may actually be a better and simpler method for movement too.
+It is not applied for zooming in/out just because I'm lazy.